r-lib/lintr/README.md

 ```

 This will create a workflow file called `lint.yaml` and place it in the correct
 location, namely in the `.github/workflows` directory of your repository.
-This file configures all the steps required to run `lintr::lintr_package()` on your package.
+This file configures all the steps required to run `lintr::lint_package()` on your package.

 [lintr-bot](https://github.com/lintr-bot) will then add comments to the commit or
 pull request with the lints found and they will also be printed as [annotations](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-status-checks#types-of-status-checks-on-github) along side the status check on GitHub.
 If you want to disable the commenting you can